 Credit risk is the risk which arises with the possibility that one party to a financial instrument will fail to discharge its obligation and cause the other party to incur a financial loss.
-Credit risk is managed in terms of credit policies, approved by the BoD and regulations issued by the SBP.
-The Group is exposed to credit risk on loans and advances, fund placements with financial institutions and certain investments.
+Credit risk is managed in terms of credit policies, approved by the BoD and regulations issued by SBP.
+The Bank is exposed to credit risk on loans and advances.
+Iendinos to financial institutions and credit in investments.

 Credit risk management is an ongoing process.
-The overall credit policy and the credit risk instructions are issued by the Board of Directors.
+The overall credit policy and the credit risk instructions are issued by the BoD.
 In this regards, a Central Credit Committee (CCC) is entrusted with the responsibility of monitoring lending risk profile of the bank.
 In order to maintain healthy growth of the credit portfolio, the Bank's Credit Risk Management processes are consistently upgraded and improved to meet future challenges.

 The Bank's strategy is to minimize credit risk through product, geography, industry and customer diversification.
 Credit limits are established for all counter-parties after a careful assessment of their credit worthiness.
-An effective credit granting procedure, which requires pre-sanction evaluation of credit proposal, adequacy of security and pre-disbursement examination of charge documents is in place and managed by Credit Risk Group (CRG), Risk Management Group (RMG) & Credit Administration Department (CAD).
+An effective credit granting procedure, which requires pre-sanction evaluation of credit proposal, adequacy of security and pre-disbursement examination of charge documents is in place and managed by Credit Risk Group (CRG), Risk Management Group (RMG) and Credit Administration Department.
 The Bank maintains a sound portfolio diversified in nature to counter the risk of credit concentration and further confines risk through diversification of its assets by geographical and industrial sector.
-For managing inpaired assets in the portfolio, the Bank follows the Prudential Regulations and Risk Management guidelines issued by SBP and the Remedial Management Policy approved by the Board.
+For managing impaired assets in the portfolio, the Bank follows the Prudential Regulations and Risk Management guidelines issued by the SBP and the Remedial Management Policy approved by the Board.

-45.1.1 Credit risk: Standardised Approach
+45.1.1 Credit Risk: Standardised Approach